hyesuk-k/hyesuk-k/README.md

 - 👋 Hi, I’m @hyesukk
-- 👀 I’m interested in Image Processing, ML, Security of Network
+- 👀 I’m interested in Cloud, ML, Security of Network
 - 📚 I’m currently learning C++, Go Lang
 - 🌱 I'v been using C, Shell script and python for years, also even now.